camba1/cwit_2020/README.md

 ### Tag and push image manually

-To push this the node image to dockerhub, we will first need to tag it properly, based in the dockerhub account id. we can also give it a proper tag so that we can keep a history.
+To push this the node image to docker hub, we will first need to tag it properly, based in the docker hub account id. we can also give it a proper tag so that we can keep a history.

-- login to dockerhub, tag image and push to docker hub:
+- login to docker hub, tag image and push to docker hub:

 ```bash
 docker login --username <dockerUserId>